Rules & Regulations

 The rules and conditions for the tournament will be the approved rules by the Royal and Ancient Golf of St. Andrews and the local rules established by the committee.

-12 years & under play Stableford Gross & Net.
-Categories 13 & over play Stroke Play Gross & Net.
+- Under 12 years & under play Stableford Gross & Net.
+Categories Under 14 & over play Stroke Play Gross & Net.

-Boys 13-18 years old will play the Faldo Course.
+- Boys Under 14-18 years old will play the Faldo Course.
+18 Holes per day.

 Results and Prizes